cesarvega/PlayCanvasToolkit/readme.md

         }
     }

-The PlayCanvas toolkit includes a **CanvasScript** base class allows easy TypeScript subclassing of PlayCanvas script classes
+The PlayCanvas toolkit includes a **CanvasScript** base class to allow easy TypeScript subclassing of PlayCanvas script components

     /**
     * Base class to be extended when implementing PlayCanvas ScriptType classes